-Now, on to today’s post.
-I know that decoding all of the reports that are available through our amazon seller accounts can be a somewhat difficult task, so I wanted to share how to actually see what items are selling through your account via FBA before the item is shipped by amazon.
+Decoding all of the reports that are available through our Amazon seller accounts can be a somewhat difficult task, so I wanted to share how to actually see what items are selling through your account via FBA before the item is shipped by Amazon.
 It is easy to see what is selling for merchant fulfilled items, but FBA can be a little bit trickier.
-So I will walk you through 7 screenshots that will let you know what is actually selling through your account.
-I have blocked out any information that would show my current numbers for the month (you’ll have to wait for the January results post), or any specific items that I am selling, but these screenshots should easily show how to see what is actually selling through FBA before it ships.
-Click on any image to enlarge.
+So I will walk you through 7 screenshots that will show you how to view pending Amazon FBA orders so you can see what is actually selling through your account.
+I have blocked out any information that would show my current numbers for the month (you’ll have to wait for the January results post), or any specific items that I am selling, but these screenshots should easily show how to view your pending Amazon FBA orders.

 Click on the “manage FBA inventory” then you are brought here:Now, you can see items that are in “reserved” status.
 This is another way to cross check the items that have sold via FBA for a particular day, but it is not as reliable as viewing the pending orders method as shown in the first 5 screenshots, as items that are in reserved status have not necessarily sold.
 They could be set aside for item verification, they could be being transferred to another warehouse, among other things, so if you want an accurate depiction of your pending orders, I recommend using the method shown in the first 5 screenshots.

 As the title promised, I will also share 2 other tips that I find useful.